thesagarkhanal/LocalRepo/README.md

 THis is new line

-lets create a conflit in branch2 and then try to merge
+lets create a conflict in branch2 and then try to merge